I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 The permanent exhibits at Manchester’s People’s History Museum are split into two main galleries.

 The first main gallery starts with Manchester’s central role in the Industrial Revolution in Britain.
 The city became rich due to the textile industry, which imported cotton from slave plantations in the United States.
 In 1819, workers gathered at St. Peter’s Field in Manchester, about half a mile from where the museum sits today.
 Their goal was to fight for parliamentary representation, as well as better working & living conditions.
 Instead, they were met with violence.
 Local government cavalry attacked, killing 18 people & injuring 700.
-The event became known as the Peterloo Massacre, and it serves as the starting point for the story at the People’s History Museum.
+The event became known as the Peterloo Massacre and serves as the starting point for the story at the People’s History Museum.

 The museum continues to tell the stories of various social movements during the 19th & 20th centuries.
 You’ll learn about famous leaders who fought to improve society.
 Topics include the beginnings of trade unions, women’s suffrage, the social safety net, and more.